-The discretionary requirements of modified opinion(s) in the audit report, separate posts of the Chairperson and the Chief Executive Officer, reporting of the internal auditor directly to the Audit Committee of Part E of Schedule II have been adopted.
+The discretionary requirements of modified opinion(s) in the audit report, separate posts of the Chairperson and the Chief Executive Officer, reporting of the internal auditor directly to the Audit Committee of Part F of Schedule II have been adopted.

-- Sub-paras 2 to 10 of Para C and Para D of Schedule V;
+- Sub-paras 2 to 10 of Para C and Para D of Schedule V-

-- Regulations 17 to 27; and
+- Regulations 17 to 27: and

 - Regulation 46(2) (b) to (i) and (t).

-8) Practicing Company Secretary's Corporate Governance Certificate
+8) Practicing Company Secretary's Corporate Governance Certificate a) The location and time where last three annual general meetings were held

 The Company has obtained a certificate from M/s.
-SVD & Associates, Practicing Company Secretaries confirming compliance of the conditions of Corporate Governance as stipulated in Para E of Schedule V to the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+SVD & Associates.
+Practicing Company Secretaries confirming compliance of the conditions of Corporate Governance as stipulated in Para E of Schedule V to the SEBI (Listing Obligations Disclosure Requirements) Regulations, 2015.
 The Certificate is annexed to this Report.